 What happened in the game is of great interest.
 My interpretation of the events is that Portisch lost his composure at this “outrage” and decided that he had to “punish” Tal for such behavior.
 It is exactly these psychological disturbances that favor the attacker – a desire to punish an opponent can be a very dangerous one as it leads to loss of objectivity!

 And here the only punishment White could have suffered would have been a draw, as in all the other lines the position remains so messy that the only guaranteed thing is that the better player would win.

 The draw was obvious to both players: 17…Kd8 18 Qd6 Ke8 19 Qe6.
 But what about the alternatives, 17…Kf8 and 17…Be7?
 After all, Black is a full rook up and no direct breakthrough is visible.
 The objective truth is that after either White is not worse!
 In fact, the engine gives 0.00 after both moves.
 Apart from the odd repetition, it discovers, in a position with a full rook down the 0.00 evaluation means that White has fantastic compensation.
 Portisch chose 17…Kf8 and after 18.Bf4 it was Tal who played better in the ensuing complications.

 I understood that chess is so much richer than I previously thought and I started to appreciate its beauty even more.
-I incorporated this new way of looking at positions in my own play and I felt much better because of it.
-Chess can and should be approached from many sides, from the more sides a player can look at it, the better the player is.
+I incorporated this new way of looking at positions in my own play.
+And, I felt much better because of it.
+You can and should approach chess from many sides.
+The more sides a player can look at it, the better the player is.